pborreli/saythanks.io/README.md

 # SayThanks.io: Thankfulness for Open Source

-**NOTICE: This project is in development, and your contributions are welcome!**
+**This project is a work in progress.**

-***Say Thanks** will be a button/link for use by open source projects, to encourage users to send a simple *thank you* note to the creator (or creators) of that project.
+SayThanks will exist as a thankfulness button/link/inbox for open source projects to add to their repositories and documentation — like a reverse mailing list for users to send little notes of thanks for building something awesome.

 ## Implementation Concepts

-### The Basics
+- Flask for API and Frontend (possibly single-app)
+- Stormpath for credential storage
+- GitHub account creation (as well as manual username)

-- Email a when a new message of thankfulness is submitted (csrf enabled).
+- Email a when a new message of thankfulness is submitted (csrf enabled)
 - Inbox page for each user/project with simple aggregation of messages (private).

-### The Architecture

-- Flask for API and Frontend, single application
-- Auth0 for credential storage (in progress)
-- Heroku for Hosting (done!)
-- CloudFlare for SSL termination (done!)
-- GitHub account creation, as well as passwordless email accounts

 ## Intended Collaborators

-- Erin "The X" O'Connell (Python)
+- Erin "X" O'Connell (Python)
-- Tom "The Pythonist" Baker (Javascript)
+- Tom Baker (Javascript)
-- Tom "Matthews (Logo and Graphic Design)
+- Tom Matthews (Logo and Graphic Design)
-- Kenneth "Your Name Here Instead, Idan?"
-Reitz (Frontned Design)

-## Random Inspirational Links
+- me—hopefully not  (Frontend Design)

+## Other Places

 - [Say Thanks for Package Control](https://packagecontrol.io/say_thanks)